Your cookie preferences

 What you need to apply for a credit card

-In terms of what you will need to provide, it's generally quite straightforward.
+In terms of what you will need to provide, it's generally straightforward.
 Questions you can expect on a credit card application include:

 • Your name